-Specify 6 is available for Apple macOS, Microsoft Windows, and for Linux.
+Specify 6 is available for Apple macOS, Microsoft Windows, and Linux.
 Hardware and software requirements to run Specify are dependent on the type of desktop computer you use.
-Platform recommendations are available here:
+Configuration recommendations are available here:

-Specify 6 requires prior installation of the MySQL database manager and Java Runtime Environment software (also known as the “Java JRE or Java SDK”).
-With the release of Specify 6.8, Specify is supported for use with MariaDB, a popular open-source, relational database platform and alternative to MySQL.
-MySQL (or MariaDB) and Specify may be installed: (1) on the same workstation for one or more users only on that computer, (2) on a workstation with MySQL and Specify configured for access from users on a few additional computers, or (3) on a dedicated server computer for access from multiple Specify workstations.
-To consider your institutional options for deploying MySQL and Specify, please review these documents:
+With the release of Specify 6.8, Specify now recommends MariaDB as a drop-in replacement for MySQL 5.7.
+MariaDB and Specify may be installed: (1) on the same workstation for one or more users only on that computer, (2) on a workstation with MariaDB/MySQL and Specify configured for access from users on a few additional computers, or (3) on a dedicated server computer for access from multiple Specify workstations.
+To consider your institutional options for deploying MariaDB/MySQL and Specify, please review these documents:

 - Specify 6 Model for Institutional Organization

-- Setting Up Specify to Use a Networked MySQL Server (PDF)
+- Setting Up Specify to Use a Networked MariaDB/MySQL Server

 Beginning with release 6.7.02 (28 March 2019), Specify requires the Java 8 Runtime Environment from Amazon known as Amazon “Corretto”.
 This is a change from using Oracle’s Java 8 runtime package (JRE) due to changes in Oracle’s licensing terms that make updates and patches no longer free to use for Specify or other non-personal applications.
 We have provided detailed guidance on this switch from Oracle’s Java JRE to Amazon’s here.
 Please review that document and consult with your IT systems support group for any strategy your institution may have to respond to Oracle’s new licensing terms for Java.
 Amazon Corretto 8 is a 100% compatible JRE package based on the same source code as Oracle’s JRE, and Amazon has committed to licensing Corretto at no cost and to keep it updated, indefinitely.
 Amazon’s JRE package Corretto 8 enables Specify to run identically on Windows, Linux and macOS workstations.
 Corretto 11 is not yet supported or compatible with Specify (April 2020).